 In addition to privacy and data security regulations, HIPAA and its implementing regulations establish electronic data transmission standards that all healthcare providers must use for electronic healthcare transactions.
 For example, claims for reimbursement that are transmitted electronically to third-party payors must comply with specific formatting standards, and these standards apply whether the payor is a government or a private entity.
-Effective October 1, 2015, we will be required to report medical diagnoses under new International Classification of Diseases, 10th Edition, ("ICD-10"), which replace the current ICD-9 medical coding diagnosis codes.
-ICD-10 codes are different from ICD-9 codes and will require entities to code with much greater detail and specificity than ICD-9 codes.
-If claims are not reported properly under ICD-10 due to technical or coding errors or other implementation issues involving systems, including ours and those of our third-party payors, there can be a delay in the processing and payment of such claims, or a denial of such claims, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Effective October 1, 2015, we began reporting, as required, medical diagnoses under new International Classification of Diseases, 10th Edition, ("ICD-10"), which replaced the International Classification of Diseases, 9th Edition, ("ICD-9"), medical coding diagnosis codes.
+ICD-10 codes are different from ICD-9 codes and require entities to code with much greater detail and specificity than ICD-9 codes.
+If claims are not reported properly under ICD-10 due to technical or coding errors or other implementation issues involving systems, including ours and those of our third-party payors, there can be a delay in the processing and payment of such claims, or a denial of such claims, which could have a material adverse effect on our business, financial condition, results of operations, cash flows and the trading price of our securities.